It's Hard to Get Close to God

 After Being in an Abusive Group

 The "god" you were taught in the group was not characteristic of a God of love.
 He had more the traits of an evil being, almost comparable to Satan.
 If those words seem too strong, think for a moment about how "God" was presented to you.
-The emphasis was always placed on a powerful, judgmental, angry "god" who would punish you (and others) if you didn't obey Him the way the "Pastor General," or "Apostle" and his ministers commanded you.
-This "god" was hard to trust and He would cause very bad things to happen to you if you didn't measure up.
+The emphasis was always placed on a powerful, judgmental, angry "god" who would punish you (and others) if you didn't obey Him the way the "Pastor General," or "Apostle" or "Prophet" and his ministers commanded you.
+This "god" was hard to trust and He would cause something bad to happen (even turn His back) if you didn't measure up.
 Fear, dread, guilt and anxiety were your constant companions--while at the same time you felt compelled to serve this "god" because, after all, this was "God's one true Church."
 Or was it?

-The powerful leader in the group focused on O.T. prophets, end time prophecies, Laodiceans, new revelations, Satan, and how "you better not fail, or you won't make it into the Kingdom of God."
-All this striving and performance (with accompanying fear, shame, confusion and guilt) served to keep you from thinking on your own and asking hard questions.
-And it kept the true Jesus Christ (who was "God with us") at a distance, almost like the children of Israel wanted Him kept at a distance when they gathered around Mount Sinai.
+The all-powerful leader in the group continually focused on O.T. prophets, end time prophecies, Laodiceans, new revelations, Satan, Sabbath keeping, tithing, and how "you better not fail, or you won't make it into the Kingdom of God."
+All this striving and performance (with accompanying fear, shame, confusion and guilt) served to keep you in bondage and from thinking on your own and asking critical questions.
+It kept the true Jesus Christ at a distance, almost like the children of Israel wanted Him kept at a distance when they gathered around Mount Sinai.

-This wrathful "god" that you were taught always seemed so far away, yet you felt that He was waiting and watching to punish His people for the slightest sin.
-All those years your focus was on what you needed to do and how one slip-up in disobeying this "god" (actually the "government of God" which was correlated with the leader) would bring a curse, disfellowshipment, punishment and eternal death.
+This wrathful "god" that you were taught always seemed so far away, yet you felt that He was waiting and watching to punish you and others for the slightest sin.
+All those years your focus was on what you needed to do and how one slip-up in disobeying this "god" (actually the "government of God" which was correlated with the leader) would bring a curse, disfellowshipment, punishment or eternal death.
 You learned that this "god" didn't let people get too close to Him.

 Now, since you're out, it's very hard to let God--whoever He might be--into your life.
+You can't even conceive what a personal relationship with Him means because you never had it.
 There is a fear that He might hurt you.
 But who really hurt you?
-Wasn't it those who lied to you, deceived you, placed bondages on you, and treated you in cruel, harsh, and unmerciful ways?
+Wasn't it those who lied to you, deceived you, broke promises, and treated you in cruel, harsh, and unmerciful ways?

-It seems inconceivable that any of us could ever find ourselves enmeshed in a system so deceitful that the leader's sole purpose was to betray us, exploit us financially, and who would use all manner of lies, abuse, and manipulation in order to accomplish this.
-What you were involved with was only one of hundreds of abusive, totalistic Bible-based groups in society that are deceiving others with similar words, techniques, and even teachings (Read: All or Nothing Statements [from those that have "the truth"]) and Leaders of Totalistic Groups Have These Traits in Common (Includes at end: Totalistic Groups Have Much in Common).
+It seems inconceivable that any of us could ever find ourselves enmeshed in a system so deceitful and oppressive that the leader's sole purpose was to control us, exploit us financially, and use all manner of lies, abuse, manipulation, and twisting of Scripture in order to accomplish this.
+The devastating part is that what you were involved with was only one of hundreds of destructive Bible-based cults in society that are conning others with similar techniques, teachings, and a hierarchal system of "government."
+(Read: All or Nothing Statements [from those that have "the truth"]) and Leaders of Totalistic Groups Have These Traits in Common.

 These groups have nothing to do with "God."
 They actually keep you from knowing the true God of love and instead replace Him with some kind of satanic "god."
-Love, mercy, compassion, comfort, grace, forgiveness--especially as it was revealed through Christ Jesus--were twisted and mingled with hate, anger, terror, dread, guilt, shame, isolation, and depression.
+Love, mercy, compassion, comfort, grace, forgiveness--especially as it was revealed through Christ Jesus--is twisted and mingled with hate, anger, terror, dread, guilt, shame, performance, and depression.
 Are these good fruits??

 How can you begin healing spiritually and emotionally when you have messages inside your head that are untrue?
-It's hard to separate God's love and acceptance from what you feel is His anger and displeasure, let alone comprehend how you could ever come to love Him.
-That false "god" of the group is so hard to get rid of.
-But in time it is possible to replace the lies with the truth and to see how God has revealed the exceeding kindness, love, grace and complete forgiveness, when He manifested Himself through the Lord Jesus.
-You don't have to "study the Bible," or do certain works, in order to win His favor.
-The first thing that is needful after exiting is to rest, realizing He understands all you've been through, and that you need time to heal.
+It's hard to separate God's love and acceptance from what you feel is His anger and displeasure, let alone comprehend how you could ever come to love Him or have a personal relationship with Him.
+The false "god" of the group is so hard to get rid of.
+You've had much fear placed in your mind in order to keep you from leaving the group.
+It is this fear and dread that oppressed you.
+It will take much time to sort through all the lies and replace them with the truth.

 God Loves Us Because of Jesus:

-Everything that we can know of God (not the one taught in the group) is what has been shown us in Jesus, who brings us face to face with the true God of love.
+Everything that we can know of God is what has been shown us in Jesus who brings us face to face with the true God of love.
 The Bible reveals that Jesus is known by over 100 different names and titles.
 (Read some of them on our site.)
-Only the Lord Jesus Christ, through His Holy Spirit, the Comforter, can open up our minds and begin to show us the truth about the goodness, mercy, forgiveness, and unconditional love and acceptance God has towards us.
+Only the Lord Jesus Christ, through the Holy Spirit, the Comforter, can open up our minds and begin to show us the truth about the goodness, mercy, forgiveness, and unconditional love and acceptance God has toward us.

 Through Jesus' death on the cross, God demonstrated once and for all how much He loved us.
 There is no greater, nor deeper love than this.
 When we place our faith in Him as our personal Savior, He will at that moment give us the Holy Spirit and eternal life, which can never be taken away.
 Jesus saves to the uttermost--and that means eternally.
+He will never cast us out or cut us off.
 It is possible to have a closeness with Him without fear or terror of punishment.
 He has made us "accepted in the Beloved" (Ephesians 1:6) and we have assurance of salvation (I John 5:13).
 This is not based on our feelings (which have undergone much manipulation), but on His sure promises.

 "This is my beloved son, hear ye him."
 Then when they looked up, they saw no man, only Jesus (Matthew 17:8).

-Instead of focusing on a man (whether it be Herbert Armstrong, Gerald Flurry, David Pack, etc.), our eyes need to be turned upon Jesus.
+Instead of focusing on a man, our eyes need to be turned upon Jesus.

 "Looking unto Jesus the author and finisher of our faith" (Hebrews 12:1).